BOARD OF DIRECTORS

 Ann López, Ph.D.— Executive Director

-Dr. Ann López is an emerita professor and has taught courses in biology, environmental science, ecology and botany in the biology department at San José City College for many years.
+Dr. Ann López is the Executive Director of Center for Farmworker Families.
+She is an emerita professor and taught courses in biology, environmental science, ecology and botany in the biology department at San José City College for many years.
 She is an independent researcher whose research addresses the human side of the binational migration circuit from the subsistence and small producer farms of west central Mexico to employment in California’s corporate agribusiness.
-Dr. López has worked with over 33 farm worker families in the Salinas and Pajaro valleys.
-She has also studied 22 of their family farms in the west central Mexico countryside, and has received recognition and awards for her work.

 Dr. Lopez’ research findings while interviewing central California farmworker families and their family members in Mexico were fundamentally disturbing and life transforming.
 As a result, she is actively attempting to create awareness about the Human Rights abuses that are endemic to every juncture of the migrant circuit.
 She has also initiated many projects on both sides of the border designed to alleviate some of the inordinate suffering experienced daily by migrant farm workers and their family members in Mexico.
-To this end, she and associates have created a nonprofit 501(c)3 organization on behalf of central California farm workers and their family members living on subsistence farms in Mexico.
+The Center for Farmworker Families is a 501(c3) nonprofit at Farmworkerfamily.org.

 Recent Published Articles: López, A.A., 2011.
 New Questions in the Immigration Debate.
 Anthropology Now 3(1) pp. 47–53 | López, A.A., 2011.
 NAFTA and the Campesinas Left Behind.
 Anthropology Now 3(2) pp. 35-40.